sergiud/pascal-annotation-v1-extractor/README.md

 ### INRIA Person Dataset

-The INRIA person dataset contains a collcetion of upright standing pedestrian images.
+The INRIA person dataset contains a collection of upright standing pedestrian images.
 The dataset was used to train a human detector using Histogram of Oriented Gradients (HOG) features and a linear support vector machine by Dalal & Triggs for their 2005 CVPR paper.